Vermont Elopement Hiking Mount Mansfield Summit

-We think that it’s hard to accept this fact: as much as we want to understand why things happen the way they do, as much as we try to figure out the why, we will never truly know.
+It’s hard to accept this fact: As much as we want to understand why things happen the way they do, as much as we try to figure out the why, we will never truly know.
 This thought can keep you up at night, or you can surrender to the not knowing.
-Hurricane Helene brought chaos and change into the lives of so many people, but Asheville and surrounding areas on the Blue Ridge Parkway in North Carolina became impassable.
+Hurricane Helene brought chaos and change into the lives of so many people.
+Asheville and surrounding areas on the Blue Ridge Parkway in North Carolina became impassable.
 For us, and Jackie and Dave, this meant a last minute change of elopement plans.

-After the initial shockwave of thinking, “Oh, this is really happening and we have four days to pivot to another plan…”, we started researching locations that checked all of their boxes – an adventurous hike to panoramic mountain views with an easy access ceremony site for their family.
-What was originally a serendipitous plan at Black Balsam Knob became a once-in-a-lifetime experience in Stowe, Vermont for 20 people; plus it became a significant moment for us personally and our mission with Magnolia + Ember.
+After the initial shockwave of thinking, “Oh shit, this is really happening and we have four days to pivot to another plan!”, we started researching locations that checked all of their boxes—an adventurous hike to panoramic mountain views with an easy access ceremony site for their family.
+What was originally a serendipitous plan at Black Balsam Knob became a once-in-a-lifetime experience in Stowe, Vermont for 20 people.

 No matter how an elopement unfolds, we know that we are always given exactly what is meant for us.
 Rather than expectations, we chase our intentions and how we want to feel during an experience, and that is what drives the creative process of helping couples plan adventures.
-Our job as your photographers is not only to capture the day, but guide you into being fully present.
+Our job as your photographer and videographer team is not only to capture the day, but guide you into being fully present.
 Connection is the fundamental principle of our art.

 As much as we want to control where we get married, weather, the energy of a space, and whatnot, all we can actually do is choose how we move through each moment in time.
-Plan B for Jackie and Dave carried the same energy as North Carolina; for better or for “worse” – but is there really a worst when all the commotion led us to where we felt destined to be?
+Plan B for Jackie and Dave carried the same energy as North Carolina; for better or for worse–but is there really worst when all the commotion led us to where we felt destined to be?

 For the couple, the morning began at Wildebrook rental home in the mountain town of Stowe.
 For Colin and Julie, we started a ferry ride away in New York with the couple’s extra vehicle because there were no accommodations or rental cars available within the Burlington area.
 We woke up early that day, Julie popped some anti-nausea meds for the boat, and we headed to scout for the ceremony site 30 minutes before we were supposed to meet Jackie and Dave.
 Why were we scouting last minute?